 KLS' basic values stress the ongoing commitment to and responsibility for seeking to improve production conditions, food safety, sustainability and animal welfare in cooperation with suppliers.

-3. KLS' Code of Practice
+3 KLS' Code of Practice

-Swedish legislation, supplemented by KLS' Code of Practice, sets the basis for the production of sheep and lamb at KLS' suppliers.
+Swedish legislation, supplemented by KLS' Code of Practice, sets the basis for the production of pigs at KLS' suppliers.